Strong and Secure Account Passwords

 Change your Northeastern password at least once a year.
-14 days before passwords expires, you’ll start seeing password change reminders after logging in with your current password.
-Northeastern will never request details of your password or account by email at any anytime.
-If you receive an email asking you to enter or update your password, it’s a scam and should be reported or forwarded to email@example.com.
+14 days before passwords expire, you’ll start seeing password change reminders after logging in with your current password.
+Northeastern will never request details of your password by email at any anytime.
+If you receive an email asking you to enter or update your password, it may be a scam and should be reported or forwarded to email@example.com.

 Ready to update your password?
 Follow the links below for how to go about doing so.

 Have a forgotten or expired password?
 Reset your password.